Virginia teacher shot by 6-year-old can proceed with $40 million lawsuit, judge rules

 Some legal experts expected Zwerner’s lawsuit to fail under Virginia’s uncommonly strict workers’ compensation law.
 That’s because it covers workplace assaults and allegations of negligence against employers.
 Lawsuits that might move forward in other states often falter in the Commonwealth.

-A tentative trial date for Zwerner’s lawsuit is scheduled for January 2025.

-The classroom shooting by a first-grader revived a national dialogue about gun violence and roiled this military shipbuilding city near the Chesapeake Bay.
+J. H. Verkerke, a University of Virginia law professor, said Friday’s ruling was “somewhat surprising” based on previous Virginia court decisions.

+“Virginia precedent surely gives the school board reason to hope for reversal of the trial court’s ruling,” Verkerke said.

-In early January, the 6-year-old pulled out his mother’s handgun and shot Zwerner as she sat at a reading table.
-She rushed the rest of her students into the hallway before collapsing in the school’s office.
+In early January, the 6-year-old pulled out his mother’s handgun and shot Zwerner as she sat at a reading table in front of her first-grade class.
+She rushed the rest her students into the hallway before collapsing in the school’s office.

+The shooting revived a national dialogue about gun violence and roiled this military shipbuilding cit y near the Chesapeake Bay.

 Zwerner sued in April, alleging school officials ignored multiple warnings that the boy had a gun and was in a violent mood.